 - Strong Family Resemblance: Aki looks very similar to her grandmother Yui (and by association Rei), but also has some features of her mother Asuka.
 Shinji and Asuka's second daughter in Sisters looks more like Shinji.

 - Stylistic Suck: Aki's drawings are intentionally made poorer than Jimmy's art, since she is a toddler.

-- Title Drop: The only instance where Japanese Honorifics are used are two instances where people are addressing "Aki-chan."
+- Title Drop: The only instance where Japanese Honorifics are used are three instances where people are addressing "Aki-chan."